TrainedCrow/trained-crow-storefront/README.md

 ## Safe-Use Disclaimer

-Trained Crow digital kits are downloadable templates and checklists.
-They are not custom consulting, legal advice, financial advice, analytics analysis, advertising management, security audits, compliance audits, or a guarantee of sales, traffic, rankings, approvals, conversion lift, or revenue.
+Trained Crow digital kits and reports are downloadable products or public-page review services.
+They are not legal advice, financial advice, analytics analysis, advertising management, security audits, compliance audits, data protection audits, or a guarantee of sales, traffic, rankings, approvals, conversion lift, or revenue.

 ## Support